Tucson Presidio museum

 • Etc…

-Program 2: Friday at the Fort at the Presidio (registration for 2025/2026 school year opens 8-1-2025)
+(Registration Closed for 2025/2026 season) Program 2: Friday at the Fort at the Presidio

 On-Site Live Field Trip Approximately 3.5 hours

-Accommodates 50-75 participants, not including chaperones. $5 per child and chaperones free
+Accommodates 60-75 participants, not including chaperones.

 A Presidio Trust staff member/volunteer will make two appointments with your group.
 The first will be for an in-person or virtual visit at your location for a 30-45 minute age-appropriate presentation covering the history of the Presidio Museum.
 The second will be for the on-site portion of the field trip on a Friday.
 This field trip supports Common Core curriculum for Arizona 3rd and 4th graders.